-Q. I am having trouble registering for orientation, what should I do?
+Q. I am having trouble registering for orientation.

-A. The first thing you should do is make sure Suffolk has received your admission deposit; you’re unable to register for Orientation until the deposit has been made.
-If you’ve recently made your deposit payment, please be advised that it takes three to five business days to process your deposit and get you set up to register.
-It’s a good idea to wait at least four days after you have made your deposit to attempt your Orientation registration.
+A. First, make sure Suffolk has received your admission deposit; you can’t register for orientation until this deposit has been made.
+If you’ve recently made your payment, please note that it takes three to five business days to process your deposit and set you up in our system.
+It’s a good idea to wait at least four days after making your deposit before you try registering for orientation.

-A. Orientation registration is done online through your MySuffolk portal.
-Check out our instructions for completing your registration form.
+A. You can register for orientation through the online applicant portal.
+Check out our instructions for completing your registration.

 Q. What do I need to bring?

-A. You should bring the following items with you:
+A. You should bring these items with you:

-- A photo ID (state ID, license, or passport)
+- Photo ID (state ID, license or passport)

-A. This is the only opportunity for you to attend Orientation and register for spring 2014 semester classes, so it’s mandatory for all new first year and transfer students.
+A. Orientation is mandatory for all new first-year and transfer students.
+This is your only opportunity to attend orientation and confirm your registration for Spring 2019 semester classes.
 If you cannot attend, please contact us to discuss alternate arrangements.

-A. As we expect more than 200 students at Orientation, we cannot permit guests.
+A. As we expect more than 200 students at orientation, we cannot permit guests unless they pre-register.
 Please keep in mind that your family members are invited to participate in family orientation but they do not remain with the student during orientation.

 A. Yes!
-You will go home with your class schedule after meeting with an academic advisor.
+You will return home with your course schedule after meeting with an academic advisor.

 Q. How can I declare or change my major?